Jak0ub/RainbowTable_Generator/README.md

 > ⚠️ **Warning:**
-> Threading is not implemented, so if you want to make larger rainbow tables, where you need threading, than i do not recommend this program for you
+> Threading is not implemented, so if you want to make larger rainbow tables, where you need speed, than i do not recommend this program for you